Flying-Pig-Labs/idea-to-app-workshop/steps/2-sketch.md

     participant U as 👤 User
     participant F as 🌐 Frontend
     participant W as 🪝 Webhook
-    participant Z as ⚡ Zapier
+    participant Z as ⚡ Make
     participant D as 💾 Data Store
     participant E as 📧 Email Service